hashicorp/terraform-provider-azurerm/website/docs/r/mobile_network_sim_policy.html.markdown

 * `qos_indicator` - (Optional) The QoS Indicator (5QI for 5G network /QCI for 4G net work) value identifies a set of QoS characteristics that control QoS forwarding treatment for QoS flows or EPS bearers.
 Recommended values: 5-9; 69-70; 79-80.
 Must be between `1` and `127`.
 Defaults to `9`.

+* `max_buffered_packets` - (Optional) The maximum number of downlink packets to buffer at the user plane for High Latency Communication - Extended Buffering.
+Defaults to `10`, Must be at least `0`, See 3GPP TS29.272 v15.10.0 section 7.3.188 for a full description.
+This maximum is not guaranteed because there is a internal limit on buffered packets across all PDU sessions.

 * `preemption_capability` - (Optional) The Preemption Capability of a QoS Flow controls whether it can preempt another QoS Flow with a lower priority level.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.
 Possible values are `` and ``, Defaults to `NotPreempt`.

 * `preemption_vulnerability` - (Optional) The Preemption Vulnerability of a QoS Flow controls whether it can be preempted by QoS Flow with a higher priority level.
 See 3GPP TS23.501 section 5.7.2.2 for a full description of the ARP parameters.
 Possible values are `NotPreemptable` and `Preemptable`.
 Defaults to `Preemptable`.